Excodibur/ioBroker.schwoerer-ventcube/README-DEV.md

 At the moment there are no real unit tests for this adapter

 #### Integration Tests
+The fully automated integration test (`test:integration:complete`) currently works on Linux and OSX.
+Unfortunately on Windows background-process are started differently,lso `test-integration:complete-win` needs to be used.

 ##### Mockserver
 The adapter comes with a Ventcube (Modbus) mock-server that can be started via `npm run mockserver`.
 On each start the adapter generates a set of dummy values (within the ranges supported by Ventcube) and writes the current value-list to a textfile that can be used as basis for comparison in the integration tests.